SAP Cloud Platform – moving forward on our multi-cloud strategy

 SAP Cloud Platform multi-cloud environment is available in 14 regions worldwide and on 4 major cloud providers – Amazon AWS, Microsoft Azure, Google Cloud Platform, Alibaba Cloud (Click here to check the specifics).
 We are working with our data-center partners to build out this network even further in line with customer and market demand.

 Scope wise, we have a broad list of SAP Cloud Platform services that are available in each and every region (info source) and we are extending the availability of the other SAP Cloud Platform services constantly – again, based on customer demand.
-The full list of SAP Cloud Platform services is of course available in our service catalog, which we revamped a couple of months ago (see Holger Neuert’s blog post)
+The full list of SAP Cloud Platform services is of course available in our service catalog, which we revamped a couple of months ago (see Holger Neuert’s blog post).

 Those of you who follow SAP Cloud Platform understand that our offering was initially based on a proprietary stack.
-We have now reached a state where our customer and partners will be able to cover the same scenarios that they were able to cover on the “Neo” environment in the past and shift their focus to a standards-based approach with our multi-cloud environment.
+We have now reached a state where our customers and partners will be able to cover the same scenarios that they were able to cover on the “Neo” environment in the past and shift their focus to a standards-based approach with our multi-cloud environment.
 You will find more details in this blog post from my colleague Yun-Hsuan Lin.
 The scope of the multi-cloud environment is not “just” a duplication of the Neo services.
-New SAP Cloud Platform services and innovations (for example the SAP Cloud Platform ABAP Environment, SAP Cloud Platform Integration Suite, Business Aplication Studio or the recently released SAP CP Extension Factory, Kyma Runtime) are exclusively available on the multi-cloud environment and our strategy is to focus our innovation investments on this environment (quick note: this includes also our investments on container technologies like Kubernetes).
+New SAP Cloud Platform services and innovations (for example the SAP Cloud Platform ABAP Environment, SAP Cloud Platform Integration Suite, Business Application Studio or the recently released SAP CP Extension Factory, Kyma Runtime) are exclusively available on the multi-cloud environment and our strategy is to focus our innovation investments on this environment (quick note: this includes also our investments on container technologies like Kubernetes).
 Looking at our adoption, we have productive and mission critical applications from both, our customers and ourselves (like SAP Analytics Cloud, SAP Cloud ALM or SAP For Me) running.
 In short: We are ready.

 The Next Step